// FAQ

 Does Becki support teams or admin controls?

 Not today.
 Becki is single-user for now.
-Team workspaces and admin controls are on the roadmap for the quarter after public launch.
+Team workspaces and admin controls are on the roadmap.
 If team support is a hard requirement for your decision, email bryan@becki.io and I'll scope it against your use case.

 What's different about Becki vs other AI memory tools?